basheeralhamdani/habit_tracker/issue_template.md

 - Allow the user to click on a completed habit for more details (e.g., the number of days completed).
 - Consider displaying achievements for completed habits (e.g., "You completed this habit for 7 consecutive days!").

+# user stories for the menu

-# User Story: Access Menu Options
+## Access Menu Options
 **Title:**
 _As a user, I want to access a menu with options for configuring my habits, viewing reports, editing my profile, and signing out, so that I can easily navigate to different parts of the app._